These are the qualities Tim Cook looks for in job candidates

 How many of us have been told to stay with our jobs, rather than taking the risk that comes with moving on to a new opportunity?
 “Don’t do it,” others advise, thinking they have our own best interests in mind.

-The same thing happened to me I was thinking of founding a company that coached executives in speaking skills.
+The same thing happened to me when I was thinking of founding a company that coached executives in speaking skills.
 There were many naysayers who told me not to do it.
 I ignored their advice and it’s one of the best decisions I ever made.
 My company, The Humphrey Group, is now 32 years old and still going strong.

 Do you have faith in the future?